stelladeecoder/DSCoderGirl2020hw/README.md

 # Data Science Coder Girl 2020 Cohort

-In this course I will learn how to explore, organize, model, and visualize data using languages like SQL and Python.
+In this course I learned how to explore, organize, model, and visualize data using languages like SQL and Python.

-(Each week contains completed homework assignments)
+* Each week contains completed homework assignments

 # Week 1
 Intro to Python & Jupyter Notebook